-A risk management procedure is used to allow the Management Company to monitor and measure the risk which is associated with the investment positions of the Fund as well as their respective share in the overall risk profile of the net fund assets in accordance with CSSF Circular 11/512 (or a circular to replace it or add to it).
+A risk management procedure is used to allow the Management Company to monitor and measure the risk which is associated with the investment positions of the Fund as well as their respective share in the overall risk profile of the net fund assets in accordance with CSSF Circular 07/308 (or a circular to replace it or add to it).
 With regard to derivatives, a procedure shall be applied here enabling a precise and independent valuation of the risk associated with derivatives.

-The Management Company shall ensure for the Fund that the overall risk associated with derivatives does not exceed the total value of the net fund assets.
+The Management Company shall ensure, for each Fund, that the overall risk associated with derivatives does not exceed the net fund assets in question.
 The calculation of this risk shall take into account the market value of the underlying assets, the risk of default on the part of the counterparty, future market fluctuations and the liquidation period of the positions.

-As part of its investment strategy, the Fund may invest in derivatives within the limits set out above in B(6) of this Article to the extent that the overall risk for the underlying assets does not exceed the investment limits as per B(1)-(6) above.
-If a Fund invests in index-based derivatives, these investments shall not be considered in the investment limits as per B(1)-(6) above.
+As part of its investment strategy, a fund may invest in derivatives within the limits set out above in B 6 of this Article to the extent that the overall risk for the underlying assets does not exceed the investment limits as per B 1-6 above.
+If a Fund invests in index-based derivatives, these investments shall not be considered in the investment limits as per B 1- 6 above.
 A derivative embedded in a security or money market instrument must be taken into account with regard to compliance with the provisions of this section D.